Using the Z39.50 Client

 The remote system does not have to be an Innovative system.
 However, both systems must have Internet access and the remote system must run a functioning Z39.50 server.
 Certain information about the remote system (e.g., the IP address and the supported search attributes) must exist in the Z39.50 server file.

-You must route Z39.50 connections in the WebPAC through port 211 on your system's Innovative server.
-The HTML link to the z39menu.html page must include the full URL to the Innovative server, including this port number.
-The HTML code for the Z39.50 link is:
+You must route Z39.50 connections in the WebPAC through port 211 (Sierra 6.2 and earlier) or port 443 (Sierra 6.3 and later) on your system's Innovative server.
+The HTML link to the z39menu.html page must include the full URL to the Innovative server.
+The port must be specified in the URL in Sierra 6.2 and earlier, but should not be included in later releases.
+For example, the HTML code for the Z39.50 link is:

 Substitute the IP name or address of your Innovative server for [Address] in this link.